aleklisi/The-Sound-Of-Erlang/article.md

     [ math:sin(Step * Signal) || Signal <- Signals ].
 ```

-Lets now modify a `wave/0` function to get a sound of 440 Hz played for 2 seconds with sampling rate of 48000 samples per second:
+Lets now modify a `wave/0` function to get a sound of 440 Hz played for 2 seconds with a sampling rate of 48000 samples per second:

 ```erlang
 wave() ->